alan-teodoro/redis-k8s-templates/best-practices/README.md

 - Set memory limits with 20% buffer
 - Use sharding for datasets > 50GB
 - Enable persistence (AOF) for critical data
+- **When creating a DB using REDB, the REDB manifest is the source of truth**
+- **Database changes MUST be made in the REDB manifest**, not in the UI or API
+- Exception: Changes not yet supported in REDB CRD can be made via UI/API
+- **Deploy the REDB admission controller** - it is highly recommended (automatically deployed if OLM is used)

 ❌ **DON'T:**
 - Disable replication in production